lanexpr/schemack/README.md

 # Schemack
 A schema description language capable of defining strong data integrity checks.

+✅ **DRY in Type Definitions: Across DB, backend, frontend, between languages, and microservices.**
+**Let's eliminate duplication of all type and validation definitions, consolidate them in one place, and ensure consistency throughout.**

 It will be compiled into SQL and other formats.
 Plans also include JSON Schema, GraphQL, protobuf, and the WASM Component Model.

 ## Status